remarkjs/remark-usage/readme.md

 This lets you use ECMAScript Modules if the current version of Node does support this flag, but *does not* support ES modules natively.

+## Security

+Use of `remark-usage` is unsafe because `main` and `example` are executed.
+This could become dangerous if an attacker was able to inject code into those files or their dependencies.

 ## Contribute

 See [`contributing.md`][contributing] in [`remarkjs/.github`][health] for ways